Foods to keep you warm this winter …

 Nothing’s better than a bowl of hot porridge when it comes to food to keep you warm in winter.
 Porridge like hot cooked oats not only warm you up and make you feel fuller longer, it’s also super healthy.
 Oats can help lower bad cholesterol and, according to traditional Chinese medicine, may absorb excess moisture in the body.

-How to cook with it: Add fruits and nuts to porridge for a healthy breakfast, make overnight oats, or combine with other grains like bran and quinoa to make multigrain bread.
+How to cook porridge: Add fruits and nuts to porridge for a healthy breakfast, make overnight oats, or combine with other grains like bran and quinoa to make multigrain bread.